PA2DK/qmtech-xc7z020-notes/md/adc-board.md

 - Click "Add CPL file" and provide the location of `positions.csv`

 - Click "Process BOM & CPL"

-- Click "Add CPL file" and provide the location of `positions.csv`

 - Click "Next" on the "Bill of Materials" screen